apache/cordova-docs/docs/en/edge/guide/platforms/wp8/index.md

 ![](img/guide/platforms/wp8/wp8_emulator.png)

-The emulator's basic controls on the top right of the device screen allow you to toggle between portrait and landscape orientation.
+The emulator's basic controls on the top-right of the device screen allow you to toggle between portrait and landscape orientation.
 The __>>__ button opens more controls that allow you to test more complex orientations and gestures: